PIBSAS/Argonone-Recalbox-Electron/README.md

 `root`

-`recalboxroot` Yoy can't see what are you typing, so be precise or retry till you get sucess.
+`recalboxroot` You can't see what are you typing, so be precise or retry till you get sucess.

 Once logged type: